Graham Alexander: Motherwell

 On 7 January 2021, Alexander was announced as the new head coach of Scottish Premiership side Motherwell, following the departure of Stephen Robinson and replacing interim manager Keith Lasley.
 His first game in charge of Motherwell was a 1–1 draw against St Mirren in Paisley.
 On 10 January 2022, Alexander extended his contract with the club until 2025.
 Motherwell managed to finish fifth in the 2021–22 Scottish Premiership, despite only winning five games after the winter break.
 Alexander left the club by mutual consent on 29 July 2022, following their elimination from the Europa Conference League by Sligo Rovers.

+Milton Keynes Dons

+On 27 May 2023, Alexander was appointed head coach of recently relegated EFL League Two club Milton Keynes Dons.
+His tenure started well; on 8 September 2023 Alexander was named the EFL League Two Manager of the Month for August 2023 after the club finished the month top of the table with twelve points from their opening five games.
+However, following a run of eight league games without a win, on 16 October 2023, Milton Keynes Dons sacked Alexander after just 16 games in charge of the club.

+Bradford City

+On 6 November 2023, Alexander was appointed manager of League Two club Bradford City on a deal until June 2026.

+Alexander was named League Two Manager of the Month for February 2025 after thirteen points from six matches saw the Bantams move into second place.

+On May 3 2025, Alexander achieved promotion into League One with Bradford City thanks to a dramatic goal by Antoni Sarcevic in the 96th-minute on the final day of the season.

+This would be the second time Sarcevic scored to promote a side managed by Alexander, the first being in the 2014 playoff final at Fleetwood.

+In July 2025, Graham Alexander and assistant Chris Lucketti signed a three year contract extension, keeping them at the club until the summer of 2028.